Overturned convictions in the United States: Texas

 Joe Elizondo was convicted in 1984, by a jury, of the 1983 aggravated sexual assault of his 10 yr-old step-son Robert Bienvenue.
 He was sentenced to life in prison and fined $10,000.
-In the fall of 1983, Robert and his 8 yr-old brother, Richard, told the Port Athur police, that they had been sexually abused by their mother, Mary Ann, 27, and their step-father, Joe, 49.
+In the fall of 1983, Robert and his 8-year-old brother, Richard, told the Port Athur police, that they had been sexually abused by their mother, Mary Ann, 27, and their step-father, Joe, 49.
 At the time, the boys' father, Richard Bienvenue, Sr. had legal custody and the boys spent weekends with their mother and step-father.
 On September 23, 1983, the Elizondos were charged with sexually assaulting the boys.
 After they were arrested, the couple's one-year-old daughter was removed from their custody and was later adopted by another family.
 In August 1984, Joe Elizondo went on trial in Jefferson County Criminal District Court, on a single count of assaulting Robert Bienvenue.
 Robert told the jury that both he and his brother were forced to watch sexually explicit videos and to engage in oral sex with Joe, have oral contact with Mary Ann's breast and to have anal sex with both Joe and Mary.
 At times, Robert testified, another man and two women joined them.
 The jury was also shown a sexually explicit picture of a kangaroo that Robert had drawn at school, as well as a sexually suggestive note written to him by a female classmate.
 Robert's teacher confiscated these items, prompting interrogation by Robert's father and the police.
 During that questioning Robert detailed the alleged abuse.
 Robert's step-mother—the wife of Richard Bienvenue, Sr.—testified that the boys had told her of the abuse.